 - Two semesters of math (at least one in calculus)

 - Two semesters of English and/or writing

-This comes to 12 course requirements at minimum, which doesn’t give you a ton of wiggle room if you also have to meet requirements for a major without much pre-med overlap (say, romance languages or studio art).
-Because of this, many pre-med students choose majors like biology or chemistry - this makes it much easier to meet both pre-med requirements and the requirements for your major.
+This comes to 12 course requirements at minimum, which doesn't give you a ton of wiggle room if you also have to meet requirements for a major without much pre-med overlap (e.g., foreign languages or studio art).
+Because of this, many pre-med students choose related majors such as biology or chemistry—this makes it much easier to meet both pre-med requirements and the requirements for your major.